Back to articles list Articles Cookbook

 More on the LAG() function can be found in this article on calculating the difference between two rows.

-If you like what window functions offer, you can find out more on who should use them and when.
+If you like what window functions offer, you can find out more examples of using window functions.
 If you want to practice window functions, try our SQL Window Functions course.

 5: Add Multiple Grouping Levels